MicrosoftDocs/biztalk-docs/biztalk/technical-guides/msit-real-world-migration-story-from-gentran-5-1-to-biztalk-2010.md

 ---
+description: "Learn more about: MSIT: Real World Migration Story from Gentran 5.1 to BizTalk 2010"
 title: "MSIT: Real World Migration Story from Gentran 5.1 to BizTalk 2010 | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"